hugsy/gef/docs/commands/aliases.md

 alias that GDB provides through the built-in command `alias`.

-Users can create/modify/delete aliases by editing the `GEF` configuration file, located at `~/.gef.rc`.
-The aliases must be in the "`aliases`" section of the configuration file.
+Users can create/modify/delete aliases by editing the `GEF` configuration file, by default located at `~/.gef.rc`.
+The aliases must be in the `aliases` section of the configuration file.

 Creating a new alias is as simple as creating a new entry in this section: